Marcotronics/100daysofRTL/010_RTL_PISO_SR/README.md

-# #100daysofRTL Day 10 - Parallel Input Serial Output in SystemVerilog
+# #100daysofRTL Day 10 -   in SystemVerilog
 ## _PISO Shift Register_

+Parallel data is loaded into the register simultaneously and is shifted out of the register serially one bit at a time under clock control.
 ## Design using SystemVerilog

 <p align="center">